The sequel . . .

 The main event . . .

-Our priority was to do a 3-day, 2-night backpacking hike called “The Fish and Owl Canyons Loop”, a 17-mile trek that starts near the head of one canyon and ends at the head of the other.
+Our priority was to do a 3-day, 2-night backpacking trip called “The Fish and Owl Canyons Loop”, a 17-mile trek that starts near the head of one canyon and ends at the head of the other.
 We left Helena on Monday (5/4/26) at 5:30 am, and made the 790-mile drive to Blanding, Utah where we spent the night in a motel.
-After a 45-minute drive to the trailhead, we were on the trail by 9 am Tuesday morning. (see link below for directions to trailhead, etc.) Walking and camping below the stunning 500 foot walls of colorful Cedar Mesa Sandstone for three days was very different than anything I’ve done before – It was fantastic!
-All along the way we were constantly treated to a variety of weathered textures, detached towers, pinnacles, frequent dry waterfalls and impressive undercuts.
+Tuesday morning it was a 45-minute drive to the trailhead – we were on the trail by 9 am. (see link below for directions to trailhead, etc.) Wow – what an amazing landscape!
+Walking and camping below the stunning 500 foot walls of colorful Cedar Mesa Sandstone for three days was pretty dang cool.
+Along the way we were treated to a variety of weathered textures, detached towers, dry waterfalls and impressive undercuts – unlike anything I’ve experienced before (see link to photos below).

 What’s missing? . . .

-What we didn’t see much of was water or wildlife – except for lizards.
+Two things we didn’t see much of were water and wildlife – except for lizards!
 Due to a lack of winter precipitation we were limited to filtering water from stagnant pools near the upper 4-5 miles of the two canyons – not ideal.
 In fact, there was a stretch of several miles in the middle of the loop that was completely dry.
-As for wildlife, we saw an occasional songbird, a three harmeless whipsnakes, and MANY dozens of side-blotched lizards scurrying across the trail.
+As for wildlife, we saw an occasional songbird, three harmless whipsnakes, and MANY dozens of side-blotched lizards scurrying across the trail.

 Recreate, relax, repeat . . .

-Although the loop is 17 miles, we ended up taking several side-trips, including one 3-4 mile walk to some Pueblo ruins south of the Fish-Owl confluence.
-With all of our exploring the total mileage ended up being 27 miles over the three-day journey.
-We got back to Blanding late Thursday afternoon in time to shower, eat, and relax with a couple Cornonas (lime included) as we watched the original True Grit movie and planned our adventures for the next day.
+Although the loop is 17 miles, we took several side-trips, including one 3-4 mile walk to some Pueblo ruins south of the Fish-Owl confluence.
+With all of our exploring the mileage ended up being 27 miles over the three-day journey.
+Jerry and I got back to Blanding late Thursday afternoon in time to shower, eat, and relax with a couple Coronas (lime included) as we watched the original True Grit movie and planned our adventures for the next day.

 We’re burning daylight . . .